What caught my attention on week 25 of 2020.

 “Thank you for joining us yesterday and yes, initially communities take patience and time because you can’t force relationships and trust… but it’s so much better in the end.” — @rhappe

-Like gardening, it takes patience and time… A community can grow organically and can become rewarding with low hanging fruits if work was done.
+Like gardening, it takes patience and time… A community could grow organically and can become rewarding with low hanging fruits if work was done.
 Even when a (team of) community manager is not there / not engaging active members are contributing.
 Balancing action and doing nothing.

 What do modern workforces look like?